 - Some embassies offer postal return (verify in advance)

-Step 6: Check Your Visa
+Step 6: Receive and Check Your Approval

-- Visa sticker is correctly affixed
+- Verify the sticker is correctly affixed with your correct details

 If there are any discrepancies, contact the embassy promptly.